SFTtech/openage-data/doc/styleguide.md

 ## Why you should follow this guide

 Game assets usually have a purpose beyond looking pretty.
 They are also visual aides to the player, helping them to achieve what they want.
-Players might admire your pretty graphic asset at first but in a tense multiplayer battle there will be no time for that.
-Therefore, your assets should not only be nicely drawn but also recognizable, functional and fitting for the players' needs.
+Players might admire your shiny graphic asset at first but in a tense multiplayer battle there will be no time for that.
+Therefore, your assets should not only be nicely drawn but also recognizable, functional and fitting for players' needs.

 Don't worry, you still have a lot of creative freedom!